sruthi-sru/BI-PROJECT/README.md

 # Data Visualization

-Power BI is used for Data visualization and below figure depicts all the kpi required and Power BI file is also uploaded above.
+Here Power BI tool is used for Data visualization and below figure depicts all the kpi required for the basic analysis: